tobillsung-doc/tobillsung-doc.github.io/about/index.md

 Everything happened in very short period of time.
 10 seconds or 1 second is like eternity that many people laughed or cried.

-Spending about 5 years in Chicago, I moved back to Atlanta to work for SunTrust bank.
+Spending about 5 years in Chicago, I moved back to Atlanta.
 It was a big shift that my life became little more normal.
 I meant less hectic than I was in Chicago.

 I started to do my old hobbies including taking photographs and writing some essays.